 I offer Clinical Supervision and work with both individuals and groups.
 My approach is reflexive and integrative and I work with students in training as well as qualified therapists, and anyone who works with people in a helping capacity, such as social workers, support workers, nurses, doctors, coaches and those who hold a spiritual or religious role.
 Creative art practices can be included in the supervision process if that is helpful.
 I am happy to talk with you if you wish to discuss your clinical needs and the possibility of working together.

-I have space opening up for Clinical Supervision in both locations.
 You can email or phone for an informal conversation to explore what you are looking for.

 I am a Member of the British Association of Counsellors and Psychotherapists 'BACP' and a registered psychotherapist accredited with the United Kingdom Council of Psychotherapists 'UKCP', as such I abide by their code of ethics.